spencer-shadley/completed-class/14-full-stack/1-tuesday-intro-sequelize/preclass-drill/drill.md

 # Pre-class Drill

+Take each letter in the alphabet and assign it a position (a=> 1, b => 2, etc.)

-Determine if a collection of any number of inputs contain a given sub-word
+Determine if the sum of all positions of characters in a word are equal, given any number of strings

 ---

 Input

-sub-word: `car`

-inputs: `racecar`
+`abc`, `cab`

 Output